-(iii) Trustee and asset management
+(iii) Asset management

 The Group provides asset management services.
 Fees for asset management services are calculated based on a fixed percentage of the value of assets managed and deducted from the customer's account balance on a monthly basis.
 In addition, the Group charges a non-refundable up-front fee when opening an account.